 This Housing Element opens a new chapter for Eureka.
-Through considerable analysis and community engagement, the City has developed six specific strategies to stimulate the creation of housing.
+Through considerable analysis and community engagement, the city has developed six specific strategies to stimulate the creation of housing.
 These strategies are unique in that they are explicitly based on the City's existing context and designed specifically to stimulate new housing in Eureka.
 The six strategies are:

-- 1. Maximize Development Potential of the Few Remaining Vacant and Underutilized Sites; - 2.
+- 1. Maximize development potential of the few remaining vacant and underutilized sites; - 2.
 Accessory Dwelling Units (ADUs); - 3.
-Internal Conversions; - 4.
-Small-lot Subdivisions and Conservation Subdivisions; - 5.
-Geographically Dispersed Affordable Housing Through Affordable-by-design Incentives; and - 6.
-Local Density Bonuses.
+Internal conversions; - 4.
+Small-lot subdivisions and conservation subdivisions; - 5.
+Geographically dispersed affordable housing through affordable-by-design incentives; and - 6.
+Local density bonuses

 State housing element law requires the County and other jurisdictions to meet their shares of the state prescribed regional housing need.
 The County does this by maintaining a residential land inventory sufficient to meet the assessed number of units (known as RHNA).
-The final housing allotments for Humboldt County are outlined in the chart below:
+The final housing allotments for Humboldt County are outlined in the chart following: